 This is one of the youngest Institutions on the market.
 The letter “M” in the name Musoni stands for Mobile since it is centered around Mobile banking.
 Currently, it stands as the most paper-less Microfinance institution on the market.

 With Musoni, there are no hidden charges when registering.
-On loan applications, the loans are processed within 72 hours and deposited into your account.
+The loans are processed within 72 hours and deposited into your account on loan applications.

 6. Rafiki Microfinance Bank

 Rafiki Microfinance is one f the few MFIs that offer diaspora banking, savings, and loan services.
 This institution provides affordable asset finance, loans for chamas and SACCOs.